teraxas/bullshit-app-api/README.md

   * Download back-end dependencies
   * Download Node.js
   * Download Bower
-  * Use Bower to download front-end dependencies:
+  * Use Bower to download front-end dependencies (part of Maven build):
     * AngularJS
     * Bootstrap
+    * ...
 * To run with PostgreSQL installed - setup environment variable JDBC_DATABASE_URL (Database URL in JDBC format).
 It's also a standard Heroku Java setup variable.
 * To run without PostgreSQL installed - run with "dev" Spring Boot profile - H2 embeded DB will be used as fallback:
 ```